-The use of part-time contracts responds to the needs expressed by employees (e.g. the need to combine work and study, maternity leave, etc.) and is usually temporary.
+The use of part-time contracts responds to the needs expressed by employees (e.g. the need to combine work and study, parenthood, etc.) and is usually temporary.
+Reply complies with all applicable working time laws: all overtime is handled fairly, paid correctly and in accordance with applicable labour legislation.